openeventdata/scraper/README.md

 specify the path to the file of URLs and the MongoDB collection that you want to used.

-The program will run once an hour and will pull from the RSS feed specified in the URL file.
+The program will run once an hour and will pull from the RSS feeds specified in the URL file.

 ###Contributing